kumarmohit0911/kumarmohit0911/README.md

 ## 🚀 About Me

 I'm Kumar Mohit, a passionate developer who loves to learn and create innovative solutions.
-Currently exploring the world of app development with Flutter!
+Currently exploring the world of Data Science & Machine Learning!

 ---